brainjay/au3irrlicht2/trunk/internal_tools/help_building_readme.txt

 To create an up-to-date help file, do this:

+- be sure \include\_au3Irr2_changelog.txt is up-to-date: infos from this file are used to build the history.html and also to update the introduction page with newest release number + date.

 - run help_tool.au3
 - say "YES" to CleanUp
 - say "YES" to update all UDF and select the \include dir